-During the three months ended March 31, 2024, the Company paid \$9,000 (2023 - \$nil) in consulting fees for financial advisory services to Mario Vetro, a director of the Company and the beneficial owner of Commodity Partners Inc. During the three months ended March 31, 2023, the Company paid \$6,511 in consulting fees to Kylie Dickson, the beneficial owner of Cabeta Consulting for Chief Financial Officer services and Shayla Forster, the beneficial owner of Forster Corporate Consulting Inc., for corporate secretarial services.
+Professional fees for financial advisory services are paid to Commodity Partners Inc., which is owned by Mario Vetro, a director of the Company.
+During the three and six months ended June 30, 2023, Professional fees were paid to Kylie Dickson, the beneficial owner of Cabeta Consulting for Chief Financial Officer services, Shayla Forster, the beneficial owner of Forster Corporate Consulting Inc., for corporate secretarial services.

-During the three months ended March 31 2024, the Company incurred share-based payment expense of \$31,321 (2023 - \$nil) relating to the vesting of share options granted to Oliver Lennox-King, Simon Henderson, Robert Eckford, Mario Vetro, and Zeenat Lokhandwala, directors and officers of the Company.
+Share-options expense relate to the vesting of share-options granted to Oliver Lennox-King, Simon Henderson, Robert Eckford, Mario Vetro, Tyron Breytenbach and Zeenat Lokhandwala, directors and officers of the Company.